nashville-software-school/server-side-python-curriculum/book-3-web-applications/chapters/DJANGO_INTRO_LIBRARY.md

 ## Create Models

+Models are created in Django applications to be Python-based representations of the structure and data types used in your database.
+You will be defining Python classes that are representations of a table.
+The properties of each model class will be columns in the corresponding database table.
+For each property, you will describe the data type _(string, integer, boolean, etc.)_, other related properties such as number of characters allowed, and if the column stores a foreign key to another table.

+Yes, your application's models will also define how they are related to each other.

 First, create a `models` sub-directory in your `libraryapp` directory.
 Then create all the files needed for this package.
 Having the `__init__.py` import all of the classes from the other modules is necessary.

 > **Note:** You will notice a `libraryapp/models.py` file that gets automatically generated for your application.
 You will not be using that file, and can delete it.